Meta allows Donald Trump back on Facebook and Instagram

 Twitter is in chaos under the ownership of billionaire Elon Musk, who reversed his platform's ban on Trump in November after polling the site's users.

-And a raft of alternative social media sites — from Truth Social, the company Trump helped create and financially back, to Gettr, Parler and Gab — are wooing conservatives who have long accused the bigger networks of muzzling their political views.
+And a raft of alternative social media sites — from Truth Social to Gettr, Parler and Gab — are wooing conservatives who have long accused the bigger networks of muzzling their political views.

 Still, regaining his Facebook account, which had 35 million followers when it was suspended, is likely to be a boon as Trump seeks the presidency in 2024.
 While he famously used Twitter on the campaign trail and in office to announce policy, indulge fans and goad enemies, Facebook was a major engine of his fundraising efforts, generating hundreds of millions of dollars in campaign contributions.
 (Trump's campaign page was not affected by the ban and has continued to raise money via Facebook.)